 You can tour the print shop to see the different machinery and printing presses used over the years.

-You’ll also learn more interesting historical facts, like how the editor of The Epitaph is the one responsible for the capture of Geronimo, the Apache warrior.
+You’ll also learn more interesting historical facts, like how the editor of The Epitaph is the one responsible for the capture of Geronimo.

 The town of Tombstone is still relatively small but has grown to include residential housing, retail shops, businesses, and restaurants.

 However, Allen Street has been preserved to reflect life in the 1880s.
-The street is closed to traffic and is a relatively short street that is easy to explore on foot.
+The dirt street is closed to traffic and is short enough to explore on foot.

-Many of the original buildings were burned during multiple fires that raged through the town, but have since been rebuilt to look just as they did during those lawless days of the Wild West.
+Many of the original buildings were burned during multiple fires that raged through the town.
+They have since been rebuilt to look just as they did during those lawless days of the Wild West.

-And if you are visiting at 1 pm you’ll be treated to a free daily gunfight show in the middle of Allen Street.
+If you’re lucky, you may even catch a free gunfight show in the middle of Allen Street.

 Crystal Palace Saloon